Lam Research (NASDAQ:LRCX) Releases Q4 Earnings Guidance

 Lam Research (NASDAQ:LRCX – Get Rating) updated its fourth quarter earnings guidance on Wednesday.
 The company provided earnings per share (EPS) guidance of $6.50-8.00 for the period, compared to the Thomson Reuters consensus estimate of $8.23.
 The company issued revenue guidance of $3.90-4.50 billion, compared to the consensus revenue estimate of $4.45 billion.Lam Research also updated its Q4 2022 guidance to $6.500-$8.000 EPS.

-The company also recently disclosed a quarterly dividend, which was paid on Wednesday, April 6th.
-Shareholders of record on Wednesday, March 16th were issued a dividend of $1.50 per share.
+The firm also recently announced a quarterly dividend, which was paid on Wednesday, April 6th.
+Stockholders of record on Wednesday, March 16th were paid a dividend of $1.50 per share.
+This represents a $6.00 dividend on an annualized basis and a dividend yield of 1.25%.
 The ex-dividend date of this dividend was Tuesday, March 15th.
-This represents a $6.00 annualized dividend and a yield of 1.25%.
-Lam Research’s dividend payout ratio is currently 18.69%.
+Lam Research’s payout ratio is 18.69%.

-In related news, EVP Richard A. Gottscho sold 537 shares of the business’s stock in a transaction that occurred on Thursday, March 3rd.
-The stock was sold at an average price of $560.50, for a total value of $300,988.50.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
-Also, SVP Scott Gerald Meikle sold 700 shares of the business’s stock in a transaction that occurred on Friday, April 1st.
+In other Lam Research news, EVP Richard A. Gottscho sold 537 shares of Lam Research stock in a transaction dated Thursday, March 3rd.
+The stock was sold at an average price of $560.50, for a total transaction of $300,988.50.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, SVP Scott Gerald Meikle sold 700 shares of Lam Research stock in a transaction dated Friday, April 1st.
 The shares were sold at an average price of $541.22, for a total value of $378,854.00.
-Following the completion of the transaction, the senior vice president now owns 20,425 shares of the company’s stock, valued at $11,054,418.50.
+Following the transaction, the senior vice president now directly owns 20,425 shares of the company’s stock, valued at approximately $11,054,418.50.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 1,937 shares of company stock valued at $1,092,843 over the last three months.
+Insiders have sold a total of 1,937 shares of company stock worth $1,092,843 over the last quarter.
 Company insiders own 0.31% of the company’s stock.

-A number of hedge funds have recently bought and sold shares of the business.
-Weiss Multi Strategy Advisers LLC boosted its stake in shares of Lam Research by 30.4% during the fourth quarter.
-Weiss Multi Strategy Advisers LLC now owns 6,521 shares of the semiconductor company’s stock valued at $4,690,000 after purchasing an additional 1,521 shares in the last quarter.
-Forum Financial Management LP bought a new stake in Lam Research in the fourth quarter worth approximately $434,000.
-KB Financial Partners LLC bought a new stake in Lam Research in the fourth quarter worth approximately $35,000.
-EP Wealth Advisors LLC increased its holdings in Lam Research by 8.4% in the fourth quarter.
-EP Wealth Advisors LLC now owns 1,381 shares of the semiconductor company’s stock worth $993,000 after purchasing an additional 107 shares in the last quarter.
-Finally, NewEdge Advisors LLC increased its holdings in Lam Research by 5.6% in the fourth quarter.
-NewEdge Advisors LLC now owns 11,231 shares of the semiconductor company’s stock worth $8,077,000 after purchasing an additional 591 shares in the last quarter.
-Hedge funds and other institutional investors own 81.60% of the company’s stock.
+Several hedge funds and other institutional investors have recently modified their holdings of the company.
+KB Financial Partners LLC bought a new stake in Lam Research in the 4th quarter worth approximately $35,000.
+Zullo Investment Group Inc. bought a new stake in Lam Research in the 4th quarter worth approximately $42,000.
+Salem Investment Counselors Inc. lifted its position in Lam Research by 420.6% in the 4th quarter.
+Salem Investment Counselors Inc. now owns 177 shares of the semiconductor company’s stock worth $127,000 after buying an additional 143 shares during the last quarter.
+HB Wealth Management LLC bought a new stake in Lam Research in the 4th quarter worth approximately $228,000.
+Finally, Jaffetilchin Investment Partners LLC bought a new stake in Lam Research in the 4th quarter worth approximately $248,000.
+81.60% of the stock is owned by institutional investors.

 Lam Research Corporation designs, manufactures, markets, refurbishes, and services semiconductor processing equipment used in the fabrication of integrated circuits.
 The company offers ALTUS systems to deposit conformal films for tungsten metallization applications; SABRE electrochemical deposition products for copper interconnect transition that offers copper damascene manufacturing; SOLA ultraviolet thermal processing products for film treatments; and VECTOR plasma-enhanced CVD ALD products.